Q: What is considered controlled technology?

 Q: What does it mean if a product is classified as Mass Market?

-A: The U.S. government regulations allow mass market encryption products containing strong encryption to be exported under 5A992 or 5D992, NLR after a 30-day review.
-Mass Market products are eligible for export with NLR (No License Required) to most end-users (including government end-users) in all countries except the embargoed countries that are designated by the U.S. as supporters of international terrorism: Cuba, Iran, North Korea, Sudan and Syria.
-Mass Market products are eligible for de minimus treatment.
+A: The U.S. government regulations allow most mass market encryption products to be exported under 5A992 or 5D992, NLR after self-classification.
+Certain products (chips, chipsets, electronic assemblies and field programmable logic devices, cryptographic libraries, modules, development kits and toolkits) require BIS review; depending upon the destination country, they may be exported immediately after a review request is submitted or 30 days after.
+Mass Market products are eligible for export with NLR (No License Required) authorization to most end-users (including government end-users) in all countries except those embargoed or designated by the U.S. as supporters of international terrorism: Cuba, Iran, North Korea, Sudan and Syria.
+Mass Market products are eligible for de minimis treatment.
 (ECCNs: 5A992, 5D992 with encryption note Mass Market) Commodities, Software or Components (chips, some toolkits, some software modules).